MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-D-Special-Regulations/part-380-Public-Charters/subpart-A-General-Provisions/section-380.2.md

 *Security agreement* means:

-(1) A surety bond issued by a company -
+(1) A surety bond issued by a company—

 (i) That is listed in the Best's Insurance Reports (Fire and Casualty) with a general policyholders' rating of “A” or better, or